Where are you from and where do you currently reside?

 Bathing my collages in layers of wax allows me to cut and collage in great detail and know that all that time consuming work will not peel up or fade.
 It provides both a protective layer and a luminous opulence I would not be able to achieve otherwise.

-Your works places familiar forms within fictional environments, creating an intriguing blend of reality and fantasy.
+Your work places familiar forms within fictional environments, creating an intriguing blend of reality and fantasy.
 Do you set out with very specific vision in mind?
 If so, how does your original concept change as you work?

 I start out knowing my subjects and palette, but little else.
 There are times when I have a very specific idea like “that rabbit needs to hold a dagger in his mouth while the other one shoots a cannon,” because I’ll get stuck on a ridiculous vision I just can’t shake.
 More often though, I’ll see some color combo maybe on a design blog or fashion magazine and want to riff off that.
 Color often dictates narrative for me.